The World Handicap System (WHS) comes into play from 2 November 2020.

 You will be required to put your Course Handicap on the card.

-It is expected that future printed cards will also contain your Handicap Index, and Playing Handicap, but it's the Course Handicap that is most immportant and will prevent you from disqualification.
+It is expected that future printed cards will also contain space to include your Handicap Index, and Playing Handicap, but it's the Course Handicap that is most important and will prevent you from disqualification.

 What are the handicap allowances for competitions?

-It is the responsibility of the Committe to declare what the handicap allowance is in the terms of each competition.
+It is the responsibility of the Committee to declare what the handicap allowance is in the terms of each competition.

 Fourball will be 85% of your Course Handicap.

-There are some scenarios where a player's handicap might increase more than this.
+There are some scenarios where a player's handicap might increase by more than this.

-Handicap increasing by more than 2 strokes - If a player had a handicap under the old system which was previously set at a limit of 28, and they were unable to play to that handicap, then their handicap would only be increasing by 0.1 each time.
-This could take a long time, and since the WHS is an averaging system with handicap limits up to 54, then it is likely that there would be a big increase in handicap which would better reflect their current ability and allow that player to compete more fairly.
-This would also apply to any player who is losing ability such as through age or injury where the previous system could not keep
+Handicap increasing by more than 2 strokes - If a player had a handicap under the old system which was previously set at a limit of 28, and they were unable to play to that handicap, then their handicap would only be increasing by 0.1 each time a score was returned.
+This would mean it could take a long time for the player's handicap to get to a level they can play to.
+Since the WHS is an averaging system with handicap limits up to 54, then it is likely that the change to the WHS will result in a big increase in their handicap, which would better reflect their current ability and allow that player to compete more fairly.
+This would also apply to any player who is losing ability such as through age or injury where the previous system could not accommodate this.

-If you believe that your handicap is incorrect, then it is posible that you may have scoring records missing or they are based off incorrect course data.
-Please contact the club to investigate.
+If you believe that your handicap is incorrect, then it is possible that you may have scoring records missing or they are based off incorrect course data.
+Please contact the club and ask us to investigate this.